 Name TCG Type Limit Type Limit Resources Description Ireland Wind < 500 MW constraint is required for voltage stability in the South.
 South Generation (S_NBMIN_STHLD5) NB N:>= 1 Unit if Ireland System Demand > 4200 MW AD2, GI4, WG1 Requirement for at least one Unit to be on load when Ireland System Demand is greater than 4200 MW.
 This operational constraint is required for voltage stability in the South.
-Cork Generation (S_MWMIN_CRK_MW) (S_MWMAX_CRK_MW) MW В 0 MW <mw< 1200 MW</mw< AD2, AT1, AT2, AT4, WG1 Generation restriction in the Cork area: this will be determined week ahead and available in the Weekly Operational Constraints Update.
-South Generation (S_MWMIN_STH_MW) (S_MWMAX_STH_MW) MW В 0 MW <mw< 1800 MW</mw< AD2, AT1, AT2, AT4, GI4, WG1 Generation restriction in the Southern Region: this will be determined week ahead and available in the Weekly Operational Constraints Update.
+Cork Generation (S_MWMIN_CRK_MW) (S_MWMAX_CRK_MW) MVV В 0 MW <mw< 1200 MW</mw< AD2, AT1, AT2, AT4, WG1 Generation restriction in the Cork area: this will be determined week ahead and available in the Weekly Operational Constraints Update.
+South Generation (S_MWMIN_STH_MW) (S_MWMAX_STH_MW) MVV В 0 MW <mw< 1800 MW</mw< AD2, AT1, AT2, AT4, GI4, WG1 Generation restriction in the Southern Region: this will be determined week ahead and available in the Weekly Operational Constraints Update.
 400 kV Network (S_NBMIN_MP_NB) NB N:>= 1 unit when Ireland wind < 1,000 MW MP1, MP2, MP3, TYC There must be at least one unit on load at all times; required to support the 400kV network.
-EWIC Interconnector (S_MWMIN_EWIC) (S_MWMAX_EWIC) MVV Β -526 <mw< 504</mw< EWIC Interconnector It ensures that all flows do not exceed an import of 504MW to Ireland and an export of 526MW to GB (values taken from Portan).
+Note this TCG is currently set to 0 for all system conditions as the requirements are met by the MINMP TCG EWIC Interconnector (S_MWMIN_EWIC) (S_MWMAX_EWIC) MW В -526 <mw< 506</mw< EWIC Interconnector It ensures that all flows do not exceed an import of 506MW to Ireland and an export of 526MW to GB (values taken from Portan).
 This is required to ensure that the limits are respected.
 Note: BREXIT - Impact on Scheduling Day-Ahead Markets, effective from 31 December 2020, will not include any SEM- GB interconnection capacity.
-This first day ahead LTS run should be considered more indicative than it would normally be, given that firm interconnector schedules for the first
+This first day